 claraT Report outputs:

-Comprehensive cohort and individual sample reports, summarised signature scores and summarised gene expression for single targets
+Comprehensive cohort and individual sample reports, summarized signature scores and summarized gene expression for single targets

 Gene expression raw data file:

-Raw data files provided as part of Almac’s optimised RNA Exome Panel.
+Raw data files provided as part of Almac’s optimized RNA Exome Panel.

-First conceptualised by Douglas Hanahan and Robert Weinberg in 2000 and subsequently updated in 2011, the Hallmarks of Cancer have become a paradigm within modern cancer research.
+First conceptualized by Douglas Hanahan and Robert Weinberg in 2000 and subsequently updated in 2011, the Hallmarks of Cancer have become a paradigm within modern cancer research.